 Aborted by callback.
 An application told libcurl to abort the operation.
 This error code is not generally made visible to users and not to users of the curl tool.

 Bad function argument.
-A function was called with a bad parameter - this return code is present to help application authors to understand why libcurl can't perform certain actions and should never be return by the curl tool.
-Please file a bug report to the curl project if this happens to you!
+A function was called with a bad parameter - this return code is present to help application authors to understand why libcurl cannot perform certain actions and should never be return by the curl tool.
+Please file a bug report to the curl project if this happens to you.

 Too many redirects.
 When following HTTP redirects, libcurl hit the maximum number set by the application.
 The maximum number of redirects is unlimited by libcurl but is set to 50 by default by the curl tool.
 The limit is present to stop endless redirect loops.
 Change the limit with

 Unknown option specified to libcurl.
 This could happen if you use a curl version that is out of sync with the underlying libcurl version.
-Perhaps your newer curl tries to use an option in the older libcurl that wasn't introduced until after the libcurl version you're using but is known to your curl tool code as that is newer.
-To decrease the risk of this and make sure it doesn't happen: use curl and libcurl of the same version number.
+Perhaps your newer curl tries to use an option in the older libcurl that was not introduced until after the libcurl version you are using but is known to your curl tool code as that is newer.
+To decrease the risk of this and make sure it does not happen: use curl and libcurl of the same version number.

 Malformed telnet option.
 The telnet options you provide to curl was not using the correct syntax.

 The server's SSL/TLS certificate or SSH fingerprint failed verification. curl can then not be sure of the server being who it claims to be.
 See the using TLS with curl section for more TLS details and using SCP and SFTP with curl for more SSH specific details.